 Body Mass Index, or BMI, is a person’s weight in kilograms divided by the square of his/her height in meters.
 The National Institute of Health (NIH) has now defined BMI to be the deciding parameter to know if you are underweight, normal weight, overweight or obese.
 BMI is calculated by dividing a person’s weight in kilograms by the square of his/her height in meters.
 For example, if your weight is 60 kilograms and your height is 5 feet 3 inches, your BMI will be calculated as follows:

-This gives BMI reading of 22.9.
-Being underweight makes you more prone to diseases because it signifies that your body’s immunity is weak.
+BMI reading of 22.9 means underweight which makes you more prone to diseases because it signifies that your body’s immunity is weak.
 You can even get osteoporosis in later stages of life or be anaemic.
 If you are overweight, obese or severely obese, your chances of developing various diseases increase with the increase in your BMI number.
 You get more prone to diseases such as high blood pressure, type 2 diabetes, high cholesterol, coronary artery disease, stroke, among many others.
-Fill your height and weight and find out your BMI score.